Resolutions for the gardener

 Nabhan is searching for remnants of the wilderness St. Francis loved.
 His observations on changes in biodiversity and lost relationships between Italian peasants and their natural surroundings over hundreds of years make my lament for a few acres of groundhog paradise seem trivial.

 Yet when we lose perspective and respect for any living creatures, no matter how un-useful to our own purposes they may seem, we’ve lost reverence for any life, I think.
 The human suffering of Syrian or Rohingya refugees, the plight of species threatened with extinction — these are the scale of tragedies that make headlines and demand action, but even then the scale and complexity resists adequate humanitarian or conservation measures.
 What hope is there for a groundhog?

 We keep plundering and developing.
 This end-of-year column is for the displaced groundhogs of Route 52 in Fishkill.
 I hope you made it out.
 I hope you found a new habitat and can live mostly undisturbed again.

 In the meantime, I’ll keep working on my 9-acre patch on East Mountain, where I coexist with a groundhog I’ve written about previously.
 (Strategy: mow around patches of clover flowers as a tradeoff for the perennials it prefers.
 And bees also love clover.)
 This all may sound depressing, depending on your view of groundhogs, but I argue that it’s hopeful.
 At the end of the day, that’s what gardening is all about: Hope that a seed will sprout, a tomato will ripen, or a flower will bloom.
 Onward to a new year.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.